AlekhyaSasi/MyWritings/python-create-a-class.md

 ## Defining class attributes

-In a class, class attributes are variables or properties.
-Class attributes are defined at the class level and are shared by all instances of the class.
-They are defined outside class methods but within the class.
+In a class, class attributes are fields defined outside the methods.
+They are shared across instances of the class in the same process.

 ### Sample

 ``` python
 class PersonInformation:

   first_name = "Alex"